DevSteg/personal-portfolio/README.md

               Once on the contact page, the user will see the contact form which is where the user can input their name, email address and there is a text-area to explain their project idea.

         3. As a Potential Client, I want to be drawn in to the website, understand the layout and overall be sure that the developer can complete my project to a high standard.
-            * The user is greeted with a big Hello! on the landing page, grabbing attention and creating the feeling of conversation.
+            * The user is greeted with a big "Hello!" on the landing page, grabbing attention and creating the feeling of conversation.
             * The website is clean and responsive, with a simple understandable layout.

 - ### Further Testings